 Benefits for Human Resources Specialists often include vacation, sick leave, health and life insurance, profit sharing, and a pension plan.
 Some may receive reimbursement for continuing education courses.

 As the economy recovers from the recent economic downturn, the HR Specialist occupation should continue to grow as more and more companies and institutions hope to expand their labor forces.
 Legislation and court rulings setting standards in various areas—occupational safety and health, equal employment opportunity, wages, health care, pensions, and family leave, among others—may also increase demand for these Specialists.

 In California, the number of Human Resources Specialists is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Human Resources Specialists are expected to increase by 14.2 percent, or 7,700 jobs between 2014 and 2024.

-In San Diego County, the number of Human Resources Specialists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Human Resources Specialists are expected to increase by 18.9 percent, or 800 jobs between 2012 and 2022.
+In San Diego County, the number of Human Resources Specialists is expected to grow faster than average growth rate for all occupations.
+Jobs for Human Resources Specialists are expected to increase by 17.8 percent, or 880 jobs between 2014 and 2024.